In South Carolina, LLCs are used by many company owners to protect themselves from personal liability.

 However, when the time comes for the South Carolina LLC dissolution, a lot of work needs to be done to terminate and close out your company legally.

 South Carolina LLC dissolution is not as simple as it may seem - with many steps and requirements that must be met before you can officially dissolve an entity in South Carolina.

 Reasons to Dissolve a South Carolina LLC

 A limited liability company in South Carolina needs to be dissolved when any of the following situations arises:

-- When creditors file a lawsuit against the LLC in South Carolina and get a judgment for money damages.
+- When creditors file a lawsuit against the LLC in South Carolina and get a judgment for monetary damages.

 - The company is not complying with state regulations on maintaining an office in South Carolina.

 - The LLC members agree to dissolve the LLC.

 - The LLC's management fails to maintain a registered agent in South Carolina for an extended period.

 - The minimum annual filing fee is not paid within two years from the date it was due, and no application for an extension has been filed.